Design + Community: National City

 Address: 130 E. 8th Street Architect: Miller Hull Completed: 2021

-A true mixed-use development, 8th & B will offer 127 apartment homes along with a signature restaurant, micro-food and beverage outlets, and small office space.
+A true mixed-use development, Parco features 127 apartment homes from small studios and co-living suites to townhomes, along with small-scale retail and office spaces.
 These smaller footprint commercial spaces are ideally suited for local businesses opening their first “brick and mortar” location.
-The development offers a mix of unit types from small studios, one-and two-bedroom apartments, townhomes, and rowhomes, some with private terraces or roof decks.
-Amenity spaces on the roof deck and patio terrace will offer city views and mountain vistas while providing a place for neighbors to meet and relax.
-Opening late summer 2021
+Amenity spaces on the roof deck and patio terrace showcase city, bay and mountain views while providing a place for neighbors to meet and relax.

 Address: 521 E. 8th Street Architect: William Herman Completed: 1887